Watch our Video

 This does nor admit any liability and puts the ball back in their court whilst remaining cooperative.

-Charity Copyright Compliance Cchecklist
+Charity Copyright Compliance Checklist

 To avoid breaching guidelines, charity staff and volunteers should follow these steps: